Runsolar/motodriver/README.md

 After initialization the all motors are in the zero group.
 Any of the motors can be transferred to another group.
-To do this, you need to call the method of **MotoDriver** class - **MotorToGroup**.
+To do this, you need to call the **MotorToGroup** method of the **MotoDriver** class.
 The method is called as follows.

 ```
 MotorToGroup(motorId, groupId);